Comprehensive Anticipatory Design

 that will keep your building materials dry during construction.

-with either conventional shingles or with large lapping TPO shingles.
+Most dome home built with EconOdome kits are waterproofed with large lapping TPO shingles.

 The overlaps are molecularly bonded by fusing/melting with a heat gun & small roller.